davidsusu/regexbee/README.md

 ## Examples

-So, you can build complex patterns in a fluent (quasi-declarative) way:
+So, you can build complex patterns in a fluent, declarative way:

 ```java
 BeeFragment myFragment = Bee